7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 Bhadrakali Temple

-Bhadrakali Temple at its fullest glory
+Bhadrakali Temple in its fullest glory

 photography by: Dhurba Gurung/ Wikimedia Commons